 Please make sure your craft is equipped with an appropriate anchor and line.
 If you are not sure, ask your Dealer who will be happy to advise.
-Setting-up a secure anchorage requires knowledge and practice so it is important that properly trained persons undertake this procedure.
+Setting-up a securing anchorage requires knowledge and practice so it is important that properly trained persons undertake this procedure.

-When anchoring your boat make sure that you will not create a potentially dangerous situation for yourself, other boats or people.
+When anchoring your boat make sure you are not creating a potentially dangerous situation for yourself, other boats or people.

 ANCHOR ONLY IN AREAS WHERE YOUR BOAT WILL NOT HINDER OTHER BOATS.

 DO NOT ANCHOR IN A CHANNEL!